facebook/docusaurus/docs/getting-started-docker.md

 title: Docker
 ---

 [Docker](https://www.docker.com/) is a tool that enables you to create, deploy, and manage lightweight, stand-alone packages that contain everything needed to run an application.
-It can help us to avoid conflicting dependencies when we edit the doc and publish gh-pages.
+It can help us to avoid conflicting dependencies & unwanted behavior when running Docusaurus.

 ## Run the local webserver in docker

-You need to ensure you have install [docker](https://www.docker.com/get-started) and install docusaurus correctly.
+You need to ensure you have installed [docker](https://www.docker.com/get-started).

 To run the local webserver you only need to do a few step: